-People those are looking to run Apache web server including PHP and MySQL on Windows 10, they can use the popular WAMP server.
-As we know that Apache, PHP, and MySQL meant to run in a Linux environment and not available natively for Windows platform.
-So, in such circumstances, third-party applications such XAMPP and WAMP servers can be used.
-In a similar way the MAC users can try MAMP or XAMPP and Linux can install LAMP with help of just a few commands to setup whole web server package along the PHP environment to develop PHP based applications.
+People who are looking to run Apache web server including PHP and MySQL on Windows 10, can use the popular WAMP server.
+As we know that Apache, PHP, and MySQL are meant to run in a Linux environment and are not available natively for the Windows platform.
+So, in such circumstances, third-party applications such as XAMPP and WAMP servers can be used.
+In a similar way the MAC users can try MAMP or XAMPP and Linux can install LAMP with help of just a few commands to set up the whole web server package along the PHP environment to develop PHP-based applications.

-People those are looking for WAMP server alternative can try XAMPP but you don’t need to be because both the software meant for Windows platform and provide the same type of stability and features.
-Here in this tutorial, those don’t know about the WAMPserver can get a complete idea of how to install WAMP server for Windows 10, Windows 8, and Windows 7 no matter you are using the 32bit or 64bit the installation process is same for all Windows versions.
+People who are looking for a WAMP server alternative can try XAMPP but you don’t need to because both the software are meant for the Windows platform and provide the same type of stability and features.
+Here in this tutorial, those who don’t know about the WAMPserver can get a complete idea of how to install a WAMP server for Windows 10, Windows 8, and Windows 7 no matter, whether you are using the 32bit or 64bit the installation process, is the same for all Windows versions.

 Step By Step Guide to Install WAMP Server on Windows 10

 - Go to the official WampServer website and download the Wamp server 32bit or 64bit.

 - Select the location, if need to set it other than the default.

 - Follow the instructions and install the setup.

 - Click on the system tray Wamp server icon and test the webserver

 Detail guide including screenshots: